 In the Wind Waker, a memory leak exists that can allow you to unload actors by fragmenting the dynamic memory.

 There are 3 memory spaces in TWW, dubbed DYN, GAME and ACT.
 By fragmenting the free memory into tiny slots, it is possible to prevent actors from loading.
 This is what is called Actor Unloading.
 Fragmenting DYN, GAME and ACT will all lead to unloading actors, but in a different ways.
 While DYN and GAME fragmentation are very much alike in execution, ACT unloading will be treated in a separate section.

-The game has 2 memory spaces for actor data which are dubbed the ACTor space (big; used for file data; internally referenced as ArchiveHeap; size: 0xA3F000 = 10743808 bytes or 10743.8 KB) and DYNamic space (small; for dynamic actors such as rupee spawns; stores instances of loaded actors with their runtime variables; can be used as backup space in case the ACT space runs out; internally referenced as ZeldaHeap; size: 0x63D580 = 6542720 bytes or 6542,72 KB) and the GAME heap (size around 1304 KB).
+The game has 3 memory spaces for actor data which are dubbed the ACTor space (big; used for file data; internally referenced as ArchiveHeap; size: 0xA3F000 = 10743808 bytes or 10743.8 KB), the DYNamic space (small; for dynamic actors such as rupee spawns; stores instances of loaded actors with their runtime variables; can be used as backup space in case the ACT space runs out; internally referenced as ZeldaHeap; size: 0x63D580 = 6542720 bytes or 6542,72 KB) and the GAME heap (size around 1304 KB).

 In order to start corrupting actors, you first need to lower either DYN or GAME to critical levels.
 This is usually done using a duping method listed below.

 When in mid-air, if you press the bow button and hold it, then press b for one frame and then switch over to the bow again, an arrow will be stuck in Link's hand.
 This works with any kind of arrow and this works indefinitely.
 Using this glitch you can fill up DYN space anywhere.